tokio-rs/mini-redis/README.md

 The server uses a `std::sync::Mutex` and **not** a Tokio mutex to synchronize access to shared state.
 See [`db.rs`](src/db.rs) for more details.

+### Testing asynchronous code that relies on time

+In [`tests/server.rs`](tests/server.rs), there are tests for key expiration.
+These tests depend on time passing.
+In order to make the tests deterministic, time is mocked out using Tokio's testing utilities.

 ## Contributing

 Contributions to `mini-redis` are welcome.
 Keep in mind, the goal of the project